signature-opensource/CK-Configuration/CK.Object.Predicate/README.md

 - An empty 'Any' evaluates to true.

 This is a convention (that actually is the result of the code).
-One could have implemented this but instead we rely on the fact that our `GroupObjectPredicateConfiguration` is not the predicate itself but a factory of predicates: we allow `CreatePredicate` to return a null function.
+One could have implemented this but instead we rely on the fact that our `GroupPredicateConfiguration` is not the predicate itself but a factory of predicates: we allow `CreatePredicate` to return a null function.
 This null function is the "empty predicate".
 A empty predicate result is not true nor false: it **is not**.
 This could also have been modeled by returning a `bool?` instead of a `bool`  but ternary logic is tedious and error prone.

-An empty predicate is not an error, it's just that it has nothing to say and should simply be ignored by callers. `GroupObjectPredicateConfiguration` filters out its null children predicates and eventually returns a null predicate if it has no actual child predicate.
+An empty predicate is not an error, it's just that it has nothing to say and should simply be ignored by callers. `GroupPredicateConfiguration` filters out its null children predicates and eventually returns a null predicate if it has no actual child predicate.

-Note that `GroupObjectPredicateConfiguration` also avoids returning a stupidly complex predicate when it has only one actual child predicate: it simply returns the single predicate since this works for 'All' as well as 'Any' (and AtLeast requires at least 3 children).
+Note that `GroupPredicateConfiguration` also avoids returning a stupidly complex predicate when it has only one actual child predicate: it simply returns the single predicate since this works for 'All' as well as 'Any' and 'Single' (note that for "AtLeast" or "AtMost" to be greater than 1 this requires at least 3 children).

 ## Sync vs. Async
 Predicates can be asynchronous or synchronous.
 In practice, mixing the sync and async predicates in the same